-The Company operates a profit-for-good mandate, and one of .IE's strategic priorities is to support and serve the needs of the local internet community.
-In 2021, we launched our new initiative, the .IE Digital Town Programme with a €1 million investment over 4 years to enable a nation of digital towns.
+The Company operates a profit-for-good mandate, and one of .IE's strategic priorities is to support and serve the needs of the local Internet community.

 The .IE Digital Town programme was developed to foster digital enhancement and adoption in Ireland, helping businesses, citizens and communities to harness the benefits of the Internet and to thrive online.
-The programme has evolved from previous initiatives that we have run, such as Internet Day.
 We are committed to advancing Ireland's Internet ecosystem by working through multiple partnerships to enable this to become a reality.